 By Barb Bloemhof

-The Economics Society’s mission is to provide students with infrastructure and tools for collaborative engagement, support, and learning.
-We aim to provide social and academic events throughout the year that contribute to the student experience and promote networking and learning opportunities.
+Our mission at the UW Economics Society is to provide UW students with an infrastructure and the necessary tools for collaborative engagement, support, and learning.
+Our events integrate social and academic features to enhance the student experience.

 It is a pleasure to honour an in-course student who demonstrates outstanding academic performance early in their studies.
-Last Fall 2020, thanks to the remarkable gift of the 2017 Arts Alumni Achievement Award winner and outstanding alumni mentor, Jacqueline Armstrong Gates (BA '91, Political Science), the department named Sophie Chu as the first recipient of this annual scholarship in recognition of her superior cumulative academic excellence.
-Sophie is now in her third year Honours Economics (Co-op).
-We thank Ms. Armstrong Gates for her generosity in support of our deserving students!
+Since Fall 2020, thanks to the remarkable gift of the 2017 Arts Alumni Achievement Award winner and outstanding alumni mentor, Jacqueline Armstrong Gates (BA '91, Political Science), the department has named an annual scholarship recipient in recognition of their superior cumulative academic excellence.
+We thank Ms. Armstrong Gates for her generosity in support of this year’s deserving student!

 The Kenneth Stollery Memorial Graduate Award was established in memory of professor Ken Stollery, a long time professor of the department of economics, who passed away in 2005.
-The award is awarded to a graduate student enrolled in the Masters or PhD program in the department of economics who demonstrates academic excellence and financial need.
-This award is made possible by donations from family, friends, alumni, faculty and staff.
-Congratulations to two of our students who were this year’s recipients!
+Awarded to graduate students enrolled in either the Masters or PhD program in the department of economics, recipients are chosen on the basis of academic excellence and other criteria.
+The award is made possible by donations in his name made by family and friends, alumni, faculty and staff.
+Thanks to their generosity, we are able to congratulate two of our students who were this year’s recipients!

 The Nihar and Mina Bose Graduate Scholarship in Economics was created in 2018 through the generosity of Professor Sukesh Ghosh and Mrs. Nandita Ghosh in honour of Professor Ghosh’s late uncle and aunt, Nihar and Mina Bose.
 The scholarship awards a graduate student in the Department of Economics based on academic achievement and financial need.
 Congratulations to this year’s recipient.

 We are extremely proud of our Masters and Doctoral students!
-At the recent 2020-2021 Graduate Awards Ceremony, we were pleased to be able to recognize some of our students’ outstanding achievements in the core areas of economic investigation.
+At the recent 2021-2022 Graduate Awards Ceremony, held over lunch at the Grad House, we were pleased to be able to recognize some of our students’ outstanding achievements in the core areas of economic investigation.
 Kudos to all the winners!

 Achievement in Econometrics